Federal Investigation Agency: National security and efforts against terrorism

 In the 1990s, the FIA directed by Malik, was involved in leading investigations and actions against al-Qaeda operatives, Khalid Sheikh Mohammed and Ramzi Yousef, and assisted the FBI to apprehend Youssef in 1995, and Mohammed in 2002.
 The FIA pushed its efforts against terrorism and tracked crime syndicated organizations affiliated with the terrorist organizations.
 The FIA was said to be launching secret intelligence operations against the terrorist organizations, which mounted a secret competition with the ISI.
 Despite difficulties, the FIA had gained world prominence after reportedly leading successful operations against terrorism in 1996.

 In 2001, the FIA successfully investigated the case against Sultan Mahmood for his alleged part in nuclear terrorism, though the FIA cleared Mahmood of his charges in 2002.
 In 2003, the role of counter-terrorism was assigned to the FIA, which led to an establishment of the Counter-Terrorism Wing (CTW).
 The CTW agents were provided extensive training and equipment handling by the FBI under the Anti Terrorism Assistance Program (ATTP).

 The FIA began investigating Khalid Sheikh Mohammed and his movement around the world was monitored by the FIA.
 The FIA agents kept the investigations with FBI agents over the case of Mohammed.
 Eventually FIA's successful investigations led to Mohammed's capture in Rawalpindi, Punjab, in a paramilitary operation conducted jointly by the CIA and the ISI in 2003.
 In 2002, the FIA continued its investigation and had strict surveillance of the movements of Aafia Siddiqui in Karachi.
 In 2003, the FIA had been investigating the investigation on Siddiqui's movements and activities, subsequently sharing with the United States.

+Between 2021 and 2026, the total count of most-wanted terrorists in FIA's Red Book surged by 35 per cent, growing from 1,330 to 1,804.
+However, India alleged that the list was merely an "eyewash to misdirect international scrutiny."